varunsv97/yolo_training/readme.txt

 Preprocessing:

-PS: Open each script and check if the paths are correct before running.
+PS: Open each script and give the paths as in your local system before running.

 Step 1 : If the data is in nested folders, run 1_glob.py on the repository.
          All the files will be copied to root folder, cut and paste them in all images directory.